![]() |

 The New Covenant is all about the survivors returning to the promised Land!

-8 I’ll bring them from the North Country, and gather them from the farthest parts of the earth.
+8 I’ll bring them from the North Country, and gather them from the remotest parts of the earth.
 Blind and lame people will return as well as expectant mothers and women in labor.
 A huge crowd will return here.
 9 They’ll come with tears of joy, praying as I bring them back.
-I’ll lead them beside streams of water in a straight path so they won’t stumble, because I’m a Father to Israel, and Ephraim is My firstborn.
+I’ll lead them beside streams of water in a straight path, so they won’t stumble, because I’m a Father to Israel, and Ephraim is My firstborn.
+10 “You nations, hear the Word of Yehovah, and announce it in the distant lands beyond the oceans!
+[Commentary].
+Proclaim: The One who scattered Israel will regather him, and protect him like a shepherd does his flock.
+11 Yehovah has paid the ransom for Jacob, and reclaimed him from those too strong for him.

 The ransom paid was specifically Yeshua dying for them.
 But in the survivors of Israel’s case, their salvation is the opportunity to live out their lives in the new Promised Land; it is not spiritual salvation.
 When Yeshua returns with His Father, those who are alive and have His spirit, and those who died in the faith will be made into immortal kings and priests ruling and instructing these Israelites.
 Soon after the survivors of the other nations will join in.

-12 They’ll come and shout for joy in the elevated place [or height] of Zion, they’ll be beaming over the goodness of Yehovah, over the grain, the new wine, the oil, and over the young of the flock and the herd.
-Their life will be like a well watered garden, and they won’t ever be sorrowful again.
-13 Then the virgins will celebrate in the dance, along with young men and the old.
+12 They’ll come and shout for joy in the elevated place [or height] of Zion.
+They’ll be beaming over the goodness of Yehovah, over the grain, the new wine, the oil, and over the young of the flock and the herd.
+Their lives will be like well watered gardens, and they won’t ever be sorrowful again.
+13 Then the virgins will celebrate and dance along with young men and the old.
 I’ll turn their mourning into rejoicing, and comfort them and exchange their sorrow with happiness.

 This is the time that the Jews looked forward to for millennia, but the fine print they overlooked will amaze them too.
 The Messiah will return again, along with the anticipated Elijah and David, but they won’t be the kind of people they were expecting’just as Yeshua was not the Messiah they were looking for 2000 years previously.